We Have a Ghost: Plot

 The Presleys purchase a large, cheap and abandoned house.
 Kevin, the youngest, discovers a ghost in the attic, who has been scaring off other intruders, and records a video of him.
 The next day, he talks to the ghost, who turns out to be mute and does not remember his past life.
-The ghost's shirt says 'Ernest', so Kevin calls him Ernest.
-Kevin is resolved to help Ernest discover his past, hoping it will help him find peace and crossover, while his father Frank publishes the video of Ernest on YouTube to become famous.
+The ghost's bowling shirt says 'Ernest', so Kevin calls him Ernest.
+Kevin is resolved to help Ernest discover his past, hoping it will help him find peace and crossover.
+Kevin's father, Frank – who has already ruined the family finances with failed get-rich-quick schemes, betrays Kevin and Ernest, publishing the video on YouTube to make money.

 At high school Kevin teams up with his neighbor Joy.
 They discover a photo of Ernest posing with an Ernest Scheller, the previous house owner.
 Ernest has flashbacks of having a daughter.
+Frank continues to ignore Kevin's concerns, doing everything possible to make money off Ernest, including selling the story to a ghost hunter television show.

 Horror writer Dr. Leslie Monroe, who previously ran a CIA program for capturing ghosts, breaks into the Presley home to capture Ernest alongside several FBI agents, but Kevin, Joy and Ernest have already left to find Scheller in Oklahoma.
-Scheller identifies the ghost as Randy, his wife's sister's husband.
+Monroe gets the trio registered as fugitives, and the kids' lives are put in danger in various police pursuits.
+The trio find Scheller, who identifies the ghost as Randy, his wife's sister's husband.
 He claims that after Randy's wife died, Randy left his daughter June with Scheller and disappeared.
-The CIA arrive in Oklahoma and capture Randy.
+The CIA arrive in Oklahoma, forcibly arrest the kids, and capture Randy with a tortuous weapon.

-Frank apologises to Kevin for using Randy.
+Frank finally apologises to Kevin for using Randy, for risking Kevin's life, and being a terrible father.
 While in captivity, Randy has a flashback of being killed by Scheller.
 Dr. Monroe has a change of heart and frees Randy.
 Meanwhile, Scheller arrives at the house to kill Kevin, believing Kevin knew what he did and was trying to avenge Randy's murder.
 Scheller reveals that his wife was infertile and ordered him to murder Randy so they could take June for their own.
-Scheller chases Kevin to the attic, where Randy arrives just in time to save him.
-Frank tackles Scheller out the window to his death.
+Scheller attacks Frank, shoots at Kevin's mother and brother, then attacks Kevin in the attic.
+Randy arrives just in time to save him.
+With Scheller about to pull the trigger to kill Kevin, Frank arrives and knocks the murderer out the window, to his death.
 Kevin and Frank reunite Randy with a grown up June, and Randy moves on to the afterlife after a heartwarming goodbye with Kevin.

-Kevin and Joy are now a couple and the Presleys are preparing to move to a different house only five miles away.
+Kevin and Joy are now a couple and the Presleys are preparing to move, to a house just five miles away.
 Before leaving, Kevin and Joy are talking in the attic and he asks if she thinks Randy can still see them from wherever he is.
 After they leave the attic, a light flickers; possibly Randy’s way of saying he can and good-bye/thank you.